Degree type(s): Bachelor's; Minor

 Location(s): Bismarck, ND

-History Degree Program Overview
+History Bachelor's Degree Program

 The History and History Education majors at the University of Mary prepare students for graduate school (history, archeology, anthropology, law) or to enter the workforce in schools, museums, businesses, government, the military, historical societies, research organizations, libraries, publishing or touring companies, archives, and historical consulting firms.
 The History Education degree prepares students for careers in history education for grades 7-12.
 Students will be highly qualified to teach in history and in one of the following areas: economics, political science, or geography.